jonjon3256/proj7-auth/README.md

 - POST **/api/register**

     Registers a new user.
 On success a status code 201 is returned.
 The body of the response contains a JSON object with the newly added user.
-A `Location` header contains the URI of the new user.
+Add a `Location` field to the response: it should contain the new user ID.
 On failure status code 400 (bad request) is returned.
 Note: The password is hashed before it is stored in the database.
 Once hashed, the original password is discarded.
 Your database should have three fields: id (unique index), username and password.